microsoft/atlas-design/site/src/components/breadcrumbs.md

 ## Representing the current location

 Note that the final item representing the current page is omitted in the default example.
-If for some reason it must be included add `.breadcrumb-slashless` to the final item and wrap it into `span` instead of an `anchor` tag.
+If for some reason it must be included add `.breadcrumb-slashless` to the final item along with `aria-current="page"` attribute and wrap it into `span` instead of an `anchor` tag.

 ```html
 <nav>